Last Updated: September 25, 2014

 Opinions and other statements expressed by users and third parties are theirs alone, not opinions of The Atlantic.
 Content created by third parties is the sole responsibility of the third parties and its accuracy and completeness are not endorsed or guaranteed.
 The Sites and third parties may provide links to web pages, web sites, and various resources or locations on the web.
 The Atlantic has no control over the information you access via such links, does not endorse that information, and shall not be responsible for it or for the consequences of your use of that information.

-The Forums and Comment Areas are designed to permit you to share your ideas and opinions.
-Information on the Forums and Comment Areas is provided by our staff and other contributors, some of whom use anonymous screen names and are people not otherwise connected with us.
-You acknowledge that a large volume of information is available in our Forums and Comment Areas and that people participating in such Forums and Comment Areas occasionally post messages or make statements, whether intentionally or unintentionally, that are inaccurate, misleading or deceptive.
-The Atlantic neither endorses nor is responsible for such messages or statements, or for any opinion, advice, information or other utterance made or displayed on the Sites or Forums and Comment Areas by third parties.
-The opinions expressed in the Forums and Comment Areas reflect solely the opinion(s) of the participants and may not reflect the opinion(s) of The Atlantic.
-The Atlantic is not responsible for any errors or omissions in postings in the Forums and Comment Areas, for hyperlinks embedded in messages or for any results obtained from the use of such information.
-Under no circumstances will The Atlantic or its affiliates, be liable for any loss or damage caused by your reliance on such information obtained through the Sites or the Forums and Comment Areas.
+The Comment Areas are designed to permit you to share your ideas and opinions.
+Information on the Comment Areas is provided by our staff and other contributors, some of whom use anonymous screen names and are people not otherwise connected with us.
+You acknowledge that a large volume of information is available in our Comment Areas and that people participating in such Comment Areas occasionally post messages or make statements, whether intentionally or unintentionally, that are inaccurate, misleading or deceptive.
+The Atlantic neither endorses nor is responsible for such messages or statements, or for any opinion, advice, information or other utterance made or displayed on the Sites or Comment Areas by third parties.
+The opinions expressed in the Comment Areas reflect solely the opinion(s) of the participants and may not reflect the opinion(s) of The Atlantic.
+The Atlantic is not responsible for any errors or omissions in postings in the Comment Areas, for hyperlinks embedded in messages or for any results obtained from the use of such information.
+Under no circumstances will The Atlantic or its affiliates, be liable for any loss or damage caused by your reliance on such information obtained through the Sites or the Comment Areas.

-The Atlantic does not initiate, edit, modify, select, or designate specific recipients for any messages or other data entered into the Forum and Comment Areas or any other part of the Sites, except that (i) The Atlantic may consolidate and edit for clarity any Content posted to chat rooms or online forums, (ii) The Atlantic may inform registered users or third parties of particular content, ask for their response, or ask them to host discussions, and (iii) The Atlantic reserves the right to monitor the Sites and to remove any information that The Atlantic, in its sole discretion, considers to be inappropriate or unlawful.
+The Atlantic does not initiate, edit, modify, select, or designate specific recipients for any messages or other data entered into the Forum and Comment Areas or any other part of the Sites, except that (i) The Atlantic may consolidate and edit for clarity any Content posted to comment areas, (ii) The Atlantic may inform registered users or third parties of particular content, ask for their response, or ask them to host discussions, and (iii) The Atlantic reserves the right to monitor the Sites and to remove any information that The Atlantic, in its sole discretion, considers to be inappropriate or unlawful.

 You acknowledge and agree that unless otherwise stated, all materials and information you provided will be deemed to be provided to us on a non-confidential and non-proprietary basis.